ryreitsma/ansible-js-services-macbook/README.md

 Run the install.sh script to install homebrew and Ansible.
 You need both to run this Ansible playbook.

 ## Run the playbook
+Some of the install steps in the playbook.yml file are optional.
+If you don't want to install atom, just comment out or  remove the role for software/atom.
 ```
 ansible-playbook playbook.yml -i hosts
 ```